harp-tech/harp-tech.github.io/tutorials/hobgoblin-acquisition.md

 # Acquisition and Control

 The exercises below will help you become familiar with acquiring and recording data from the `Harp Hobgoblin` device, as well as issuing commands to connected peripheral devices using Bonsai.
+In addition, you will learn how to visualize and manipulate the recorded data in Python.

 ## Acquisition